 1988: Jim Cannon plays his last game for the club after 15 years of service.
 The defender played 660 games for Palace, which remains a club record.

-1990: The Eagles survived in the First Division despite a record 9-0 league defeat against Liverpool.
-The Eagles got their revenge however, beating the Reds 4-3 in the semi-final of the FA Cup.
-Palace drew 3-3 against Manchester United in the final, before losing the replay 1-0.
+1990: The Eagles survive in the First Division despite a record 9-0 league defeat against Liverpool.
+The Eagles get their revenge, however, beating the Reds 4-3 in the semi-final of the FA Cup.
+Palace draw 3-3 against Manchester United in the final, before losing the replay 1-0.

 1991: Palace finish third in the top-flight, their highest league finish to date, and beat Everton at Wembley to win the Zenith Data Systems Cup.

-1992: The Eagles were founder members of the Premier League.
+1992: The Eagles are founder members of the Premier League.

 1994: After being relegated the previous year, the Eagles bounce straight back by winning the Division One title.

-1995: Palace finished fourth from bottom in the Premier League but are still relegated, as the Premier League was reduced to a 20-team competition.
-The club had more success in cup competitions, reaching the semi-finals of both the League Cup and FA Cup.
+1995: Palace finish fourth from bottom in the Premier League but are still relegated, as the Premier League was reduced to a 20-team competition.
+The club has more success in cup competitions, reaching the semi-finals of both the League Cup and FA Cup.

 1997: A famous goal by David Hopkin secures a 1-0 win over Sheffield United in the Division One play-off final, to take the Eagles back into the Premier League.

-1998: Once again the Eagles' top-flight stay was a brief one as they finished bottom of the Premier League.
-Mark Goldberg takes over the club and becomes chairman.
+1998: Once again the Eagles' top-flight stay is a brief one as they finish bottom of the Premier League.
+Mark Goldberg takes over the club and becomes Chairman.

-2000: After two seasons in administration, Simon Jordan completed his takeover of the club.
+2000: After two seasons in administration, Simon Jordan completes his takeover of the club.

-2001: The club retained their place in the First Division with victory on the final day at Stockport County under the management of caretaker boss Steve Kember.
+2001: The club retains its place in the First Division with victory on the final day at Stockport County under the management of caretaker boss Steve Kember.

-2004: Neil Shipperley's goal was enough to beat West Ham United in the Division One play-off final and take Palace back into the Premier League.
+2004: Neil Shipperley's goal is enough to beat West Ham United in the Division One play-off final and take Palace back into the Premier League.

-2005: Palace are relegated after a 2-2 draw at Charlton Athletic on the final day of the seaosn
+2005: Palace are relegated after a 2-2 draw at Charlton Athletic on the final day of the season.

-2010: After being placed in administration, the club narrowly avoided relegation to the third tier on the final day of the season after a 2-2 draw against Sheffield Wednesday.
-The CPFC2010 consortium took control of the club in the summer.
+2010: After being placed in administration, the club narrowly avoids relegation to the third tier on the final day of the season after a 2-2 draw against Sheffield Wednesday.
+The CPFC 2010 consortium takes control of the club in the summer.

 2012: Palace are beaten on penalties by Cardiff City in the League Cup semi-final.

-2013: After beating Brighton and Hove Albion in the semi-finals, a Kevin Phillips penalty proves the deciding strike in the Championship play-off final against Watford to reach the Premier League again.
+2013: After beating Brighton & Hove Albion in the semi-finals, a Kevin Phillips penalty proves the deciding strike in the Championship play-off final against Watford to reach the Premier League again.

 2014: Palace survive in the Premier League for the first time in their history after Tony Pulis' appointment as manager sees an upturn in fortunes.

-2016: The club raches the FA Cup final for the second time in their history, however they are beaten once again by Manchester United 2-1 after extra-time.
+2016: Palace reach the FA Cup final for the second time in their history, however they are beaten once again by Manchester United 2-1 after extra-time.